Islamic Society of Central New York

 The Islamic Society of Central New York is a "purpose-built" Sunni mosque and Islamic community centre located on Comstock Avenue in Syracuse, NY.
 Founded in 1981, by Khaja Qutubuddin, the center serves the needs of Central New York's estimated 15,000 - 20,000 Muslims providing various services and outreach programs for the Muslim and non-Muslim community.
 It also runs an Islamic cemetery and the Madrasat Al Ihsan/School of Excellence (founded in 1993) on West Onondaga Street.
 The mosque is served by a full-time Imam and is administered by an elected Shura Council.

-The mosque is home to a diverse congregation.
-Over a quarter of the mosque's congregants are African-Americans, one quarter Arabs and one fifth represent South Asia.
-The remainder are from various parts of the world, with European Muslims (primarily immigrants from Bosnia and Herzegovina and Kosovo, and a much smaller group of White American converts) making up approximately 5% of mosque attendees.
-Between one and two thirds of the community is estimated to be foreign born.

-Purposes and activities

-This society is formed to practice Islam according to the commands of Allah and the Sunnah of Prophet Mohammad in the ways of Sunni principles.
-The major activities of this corporation revolve around the five daily prayers and teaching members.
-Members gather at prescribed prayer times for participation in the obligatory prayers.
-The time of the prayers is related to the position of the sun, and therefore these times change throughout the year depending upon the times of sunset and sunrise.

-While the daily obligatory prayers only take 5–10 minutes, generally a short teaching session takes place right after prayer.
-Every Friday, a major sermon is delivered before the afternoon prayer.
-Other activities include teaching children about Islamic practices, the timing of such sessions depending upon student availability after school hours.
-The society also establishes the work of dawah and conveys the message of Islam to people of other faiths, promoting better understanding and harmony in the community at large.
-Additionally, in the month of Ramadan special prayers and Iftar are arranged for fasting obligations.
+The mosque has a diverse congregation.

+Activities

 Imams of the Islamic Society of Central New York have served on the InterReligious Council of Central New York and as a chaplain at Syracuse University.
 Outreach activities of members of the mosque include co-founding Women Transcending Boundaries, a group bringing women of faith in central New York together after 9/11, and teaching English classes to refugees at the North Side Learning Center in Syracuse.